-The athletic director/principal will review the code and the alleged violation with the student.
-He/she will notify the administration and coaches and record all penalties and discipline.
+The advisor will review the code and the alleged violation with the student.
+He/she will notify the administration and advisors and record all penalties and discipline.

-The athletic director/principal will make a referral to the counselor for any discipline requirements of this code and follow up with professional support as deemed necessary.
+The principal could make a referral to the counselor for any discipline requirements of this code and follow up with the counselor to assure compliance.

-If necessary, the advisors/coaches may also assist the athletic director/principal in the administration of any discipline.
+If necessary, the advisors may also assist the principal in the administration of any discipline or improvement plan